gudgeonとは 意味・読み方・使い方

 - (Australia) Any of various similar small fish of the family Eleotridae, often used as bait.

-- (figuratively, archaic) A person apt to take the bait; one easily cheated or duped; also, an idiot.
+- (figurative, archaic) A person apt to take the bait; one easily cheated or duped; also, an idiot.

-- (figuratively, archaic) Something used to lure or tempt; bait, a lure.
+- (figurative, archaic) Something used to lure or tempt; bait, a lure.

 派生語